ganltc/pages/content/nfs/ganesha.stats.usage.rst

     default.
 - rpc – this option provides information about RPC queue related stats.
 RPC Queue specific stats counting is disabled by default.
+- auth – this option provides information about authentication related stats for winbind and group cache. "auth" stats counting is disabled by default.
+    This is available starting from Spectrum Scale 5.0.4 release.

 Options to manage stats counting
 --------------------------------